On this page

 Groups should also consider other practical difficulties that arise from remaining unincorporated, which include:

-• an inability to enter into contracts or agreements under the group’s name.
+- an inability to enter into contracts or agreements under the group’s name.
 Instead agreements need to be entered into by all the members or by an individual member on behalf of the unincorporated group.
-An individual member signing for the group will therefore be responsible and liable for performance of the group's obligations under the agreement.
+An individual member signing for the group will therefore be responsible and liable for performance of the group's obligations under the agreement and possibly liable for any breach.
 Further, the unincorporated group will not have legal standing to enforce the obligations of any other party to the agreement and will be dependent on the individual member to enforce the relevant agreement

-• difficulties in receiving benefits or gifts bestowed on the group as a whole.
-It’s not possible for an unincorporated association to receive goods in the group’s name.
-An individual member can receive a gift on trust for the unincorporated association.
+- difficulties in receiving benefits or gifts bestowed on the group as a whole.
+It is not possible for an unincorporated association to receive goods in the group’s name.
+An individual member can receive a gift on behalf of the unincorporated association and this possibly creates an informal trust arrangement.
 When this occurs, that individual must act as trustee and use those goods for the benefit of the unincorporated association (that is, must use it to advance the purposes of the group).

 Most grants from both government or philanthropic trusts and foundations require groups to be incorporated to be eligible – they will not give grants to individuals even if they agree to hold the money on behalf of the group.